greshake/i3status-rust/README.md

 ## Getting Started

-We strongly recommend using the development version.
-Older versions are not supported at this time.
+Stable releases are packaged on some distributions:

-- If you are using Arch Linux, you can install from the AUR: [`i3status-rust-git`](https://aur.archlinux.org/packages/i3status-rust-git/).
+- On Arch Linux, you can install from the AUR: [`i3status-rust`](https://aur.archlinux.org/packages/i3status-rust/) or [`i3status-rust-git`](https://aur.archlinux.org/packages/i3status-rust-git/).

-- If you are using Fedora or CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).
+- On Fedora or CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).

+- On Void Linux: `xbps-install -S i3status-rust`

+- On NixOS: `nix-env -iA nixos.i3status-rust`

 Otherwise, you can install from source: